I am trying to solve The Protostar Net One task.

 accept(3,

 The main part of interest to me are the lines which contains the function dup2.
-As seen, this function makes the standart input, output and error a copy of /dev/null.
+As seen, this function makes the standard input, output and error a copy of /dev/null.
 Which means, the program is supposed to throw everything comes in and out to the black hole (I am very suspicious I am wrong somewhere in this idea).

-But when the program prints out an integer with the write syscall as below
+But when the program prints out an integer with the write

 write(0, &wanted, sizeof(wanted))

 I can see the printed out text in my terminal.
-Which means the program did not throw what comes in to its standart input (file descriptor 0) to the black hole but printed it out.
+Which means the program did not throw what comes in to its standard input (file descriptor 0) to the black hole but printed it out.

-• You have a clone call without CLONE_FILES set in the flags.
+set in the flags.
 This creates a child process which has its own file descriptors independent of the parent.
 So if the child is using dup2 to change its stdin/stdout/stderr to /dev/null, that has no effect on the parent.
 Alternately, if it is the parent calling dup2, it will have no effect on the child.

 Normally when you run strace -f on a program that calls clone (or fork), each syscall will be prefixed with a pid, so you can know which process (parent or child) is calling which system call.
 There is some of that (the "Process 2061 attached" and "[pid 2160]" strings), but for some reason, the trace you've posted is mostly free of them.